 12-Shop in Helsinki Design District

-Finland is known for its design and designer brands, such as Marimekko and Iittala, which are very popular worldwide.
-If you want to see more Finnish design and maybe buy something for yourself at home, visit Helsinki Design District.
+Finland is known for its design and designer brands, such as Marimekko and Iittala, which are popular worldwide.
+Visit the Helsinki Design District to see more Finnish design and maybe buy something for yourself at home.

-The stores are often very modern, and even if you don’t want to buy anything, you will spend a nice time strolling through the district.
+The stores are often very modern; even if you don’t want to buy anything, you will enjoy strolling through the district.

 13-Market Square and Old Market Hall

 You won’t be able to get past Helsinki’s Market Square.
-It is located in the middle of the city, right by the harbor, and it is within walking distance of most Helsinki sights.
+It is located in the middle of the city, right by the harbour, and within walking distance of most Helsinki sights.

-The market has food stalls, traditional handicrafts, and plenty of souvenirs for guests of the cruise ships that push through Helsinki every day.
+The market has food stalls, traditional handicrafts, and plenty of souvenirs for cruise ship guests who pass through Helsinki every day.
 Next to the market is an old market hall that also has many delicious food stalls.
-Make sure to pay the markets a visit and grab a bite to eat, the food is really good!
+Make sure to pay the market a visit and grab a bite to eat—the food is really good!

-Helsinki is one of those cities that you fall in love with instantly, and there is no wonder here.
+Helsinki is one of those cities you instantly fall in love with, and there is no wonder here.
 The city has so much to offer and stunning places to visit.